Let's get started with Phalcon webtools

 cd /path/to/project_root/public/ chmod a+w css js

-The actual CSS and JS files are stored in the resources directory in phalcon-devtools, and are copied to the development environment the first time a request is made.
+The actual CSS and JS files are located in the resources directory within phalcon-devtools, and a process is executed to copy them to the development environment during the initial request.

-If you do not have write permission to the directory, the files cannot be copied.
+In this case, if you do not have write permissions to the directory, the files cannot be copied.

 Here is the homepage with all the necessary elements included